Quotient and blow-up of automorphisms of graphs of groups: Introduction

-Of particular interest is the case where these non-trivial local automorphisms are all Dehn twists themselves.
+Of particular interest is the case where these non-trivial local automorphisms are all Dehn twist automorphisms themselves.
 This occurs naturally if one quotients a given Dehn twists modulo a family of pairwise disjoint subgraphs.
 The converse direction, however, is far less obvious, and the desired blow-up Dehn twist doesn't always exist.
-We prove here:
+We prove here (see Corollary~\ref{Dehn01}):